-53 Responsivity to treatment is the third principle of the Risk, Needs, and Responsivity Model, which influences the extent to which an offender will benefit from treatment.
-It states that the styles and modes of treatment delivery should be individually matched to the learning style of the offender to the extent possible (see, for example, Levenson, Prescott & D'Amora, 2010; Looman et al., 2005; Yates, 2009).
+59 Responsivity to treatment is the third principle of the Risk, Needs, and Responsivity Model, which influences the extent to which an offender will benefit from treatment.
+It states that the styles and modes of treatment delivery should be individually matched to the learning style of the offender to the extent possible (see, for example,: Levenson, J., Prescott, D., & D'Amora, D. (2010).
+Sex offender treatment: Consumer satisfaction and engagement in therapy.
+International Journal of Offender Therapy and Comparative Criminology, 307-326,; Looman, J., Abracen, J. & Serin, R. (2005).
+Psychopathy, treatment change and recidivism in high-risk, high-need sexual offenders, Journal of Interpersonal Violence, 549-568; Yates, O. (2009).
+Is sexual denial related to sex offence risk and recidivism?
+A review and treatment implications.
+Psychology, Crime & Law, 183-199).